Leo User Guide

 Depending on how your System has been configured, you may also have the option to create a new Diagnosis entry if the one you are looking for does not yet exist.
 If so, be careful that you do not create duplicate entries.

-When you select a PET Diagnosis you will also be prompted to select the G&O that apply to the Diagnosis within the current Event.
+When you select a PET Diagnosis you will also be prompted to select the G&O that applies to the Diagnosis within the current Event.

 Map Procedures

 This option allows you to map PET Procedures to an Event.
-Like Goals and Objectives, this mapping is used to generate reports and analysis of where procedures are being taught.
+This mapping is used to generate reports and analysis of where procedures are being taught.

 Map Core Problems